matthew-p-gallagher/Minecraft-sweeper/README.md

 - Download the repository
 - Navigate to project root folder in a terminal
-  - Root is named Minecraft-sweeper and has .gitignore, requirements.txt etc.
+  - Root has .gitignore, requirements.txt etc.
 - run:-